AdaCore/gnatstudio/docs/users_guide/projects.rst

 ================

-The menu bar item :menuselection:`Project` contains several commands that generally act on the whole project hierarchy.
-If you only want to act on a single project, use the contextual menu in the project view.
+The menu bar item :menuselection:`Project` contains several commands that act on the whole project hierarchy.
+To act on only a single project, use the contextual menu in the project view.

-Some of these menus apply to the currently selected project.
-This notion depends on what window is currently active in GPS: if it is the project view, the selected project is either the selected node (if it is a project), or its parent project (for a file, directory, ...).
-If the currently active window is an editor, the selected project is the one that contains the file.

-In all cases, if there is no currently selected project, the menu will apply to the root project of the hierarchy.
+GPS loads a single project hierarchy at any one time.
+Some of these commands apply to the currently selected project.
+Which project is considered currently selected depends on what window is currently active in
+GPS: if it's the project view, the selected project is either the selected node (if a project) or its parent project (for a file or directory, for example).
+If the currently active window is an editor, the selected project is the one containing that file.
+If none of those are the case, it's the root project of the hierarchy.

 These commands are:

 .. index:: menu; project --> new

 :menuselection:`Project --> New`
-  This menu will open the project wizard (:ref:`The_Project_Wizard`), so that you can create new project.
-On exit, the wizard asks whether the newly created project should be loaded.
-If you select :guilabel:`Yes`, the new project will replace the currently loaded project hierarchy.
+  Open the project wizard (:ref:`The_Project_Wizard`) so you can create a new project.
+You'll be asked for other information used to create the project.
+For example you can create a set of project files from existing Ada sources.
+On exit, the wizard asks whether the new project should be loaded.
+If you select :guilabel:`Yes`, the new project replaces the currently loaded project hierarchy.

-  You will get asked what information you would like to create the project from.
-In particular, you can create a set of project files from existing Ada sources.

 .. index:: menu; project --> new from template

 :menuselection:`Project --> New from template`
-  This menu will open the project template wizard, allowing you to create a new project using one of the project templates defined in GPS.
+  Open the project template wizard, allowing you to create a new project using one of the project templates defined in GPS.
   :ref:`Adding_project_templates`.

 .. index:: menu; project --> open

 :menuselection:`Project --> Open`
-  This menu opens a file selection dialog, so that any existing project can be loaded into GPS.
+  Open a file selection dialog, allowing any existing project to be loaded into GPS.
 The newly loaded project replaces the currently loaded project hierarchy.
-GPS works on a single project hierarchy at a time.

 .. index:: menu; project --> recent

 :menuselection:`Project --> Recent`
-  This menu can be used to easily switch between the last projects that were loaded in GPS.
+  Switch back to the last project loaded into GPS.

 .. index:: menu; project --> edit project properties

 :menuselection:`Project --> Edit Project Properties`
-  This menu applies to the currently selected project, and will open the project properties dialog for this project.
+  Open the  project properties dialog for the currently selected project.

 .. index:: menu; project --> save all

 :menuselection:`Project --> Save All`
-  This will save all the modified projects in the hierarchy.
+  Save all the modified projects in the hierarchy.

 .. index:: menu; project --> edit file switches
 .. _File_Switches:

 :menuselection:`Project --> Edit File Switches`
-  This menu applies to the currently selected project.
-This will open a new window in GPS, listing all the source files for this project, along with the switches that will be used to compile them, :ref:`The_Switches_Editor`.
+  Open a new window in GPS listing all the source files for the currently selected project along with the switches used to compile them.
+  :ref:`The_Switches_Editor`.

 .. index:: menu; project --> reload project

 :menuselection:`Project --> Reload project`
-  Reload the project from the disk, to take into account modifications done outside of GPS.
-In particular, it will take into account new files added externally to the source directories.
-This isn't needed for modifications made through GPS.
+  Reload the project from disk to take into account modifications done outside of GPS.
+In particular, it takes into account new files added externally to the source directories.
+If all modifications were makde though GPS, this command isn't neeed.

 .. index:: menu; project --> project view